 \section{Abstract}

-From polymer models, it has been conjectured that the exponential growth rate of the number of lattice polygons with knot-type $K$ is the same as that for unknot polygons, and that the entropic critical exponent increases by one for each prime knot factor in the knot decomposition of $K$.
-Here we prove this conjecture for any knot or non-split link embeddable in $\tube^*$, the $\infty \times 2\times 1$ tubular sublattice of the simple cubic lattice.
-This is the first model for which the conjecture has been proved.
-For the proof, we establish upper and lower bounds relating the asymptotics of the number of $n$-edge polygons with fixed knot or link-type $K$ in $\tube^*$ (as $n\to\infty$) to that of the number of $n$-edge unknot polygons.
-For the upper bounds, we prove that polygons of any knot or non-split link type $K$ can be unknotted by $f_K$ braid insertions, where $f_K$ is the number of prime factors of $K$.
-As part of the proof, we show that a 4-plat diagram of a 2-bridge link can always be unknotted by the insertion of a 4-braid diagram whose crossing number is bounded by the minimal crossing number of the link.
-For the lower bounds, we prove a pattern theorem for unknots using information from exact transfer-matrix calculations for polygons in the tube.
-Thus, unknot polygons can be transformed into any fixed knot or non-split link type by inserting one pattern for each prime factor.
+The Knot Entropy Conjecture states that the exponential growth rate of the number of $n$-edge lattice polygons with knot-type $K$ is the same as that for unknot polygons.
+Moreover, the next order growth follows a power law in $n$ with an exponent that increases by one for each prime knot in the knot decomposition of $K$.
+We provide the first proof of this conjecture by considering knots and non-split links in tube $\tube^*$, an $\infty \times 2\times 1$ sublattice of the simple cubic lattice.
+We establish upper and lower bounds relating the asymptotics of the number of $n$-edge polygons with fixed link-type in $\tube^*$ to that of the number of $n$-edge unknots.
+For the upper bound, we prove that polygons can be unknotted by braid insertions.
+For the lower bound, we prove a pattern theorem for unknots using information from exact transfer-matrices.
+This work provides new knot theory results for 4-plats and new combinatorics results for lattice polygons.
+Connections to modelling polymers such as DNA in nanochannels are highlighted.